 Many of these services are similar to assisted living facilities, but memory care emphasizes developing and maintaining cognitive functions.
 At Frontier, our caregivers go above and beyond to ensure your loved one is not only safe and secure but also living a happy and purposeful life.

 We believe memory care residents should live in an environment that:

 Most importantly, our staff focuses on increasing & maintaining quality of life as much as possible.
 We’re 100% committed to this focus.
 Our staff ensures each resident receives round-the-clock attention, hands-on senior care, and continuous access to engaging social events.

-When it comes to Alzheimer’s and Dementia care, our facilities are among the best in the business.
+When it comes to Alzheimer’s and Dementia care, our communities are among the best in the business.
 Our success (and the reason residents and family members alike love our communities) is due to our award-winning SPARK care program.